Wave-Unity-Library/Motion-Mapping/README.md

 | <b>Plugins</b>/Snappy                      | Codec for Snappy audio compression and decompression.             |

 <h2> <a name="contribute"></a> Contribute </h2>
-   If anything is unclear or unintuitive, feel free to contact us.
-We heartily welcome pull requests because, again, this is an open source project.
-Any contributions will be documented.
+   If anything is at all unintuitive or unclear, please feel free to reach out.
+We'd love to incorporate any feedback from the community, especially given that this is an open source project.
+This is very much a continual work in progress, and we're constantly adding functionality.

 <h2> <a name="team"></a> Our Team </h2>
    * Jessica Ayunani - github.com/jayunani